Top 10 Wash Bag Travel Essentials

 Fitting quality men’s grooming products in a frequent traveller, gym enthusiast or sportsman’s luggage can require too much space.
 Subsequently, many skin care essentials are left at home on your bathroom shelf.
-Our focus is of course to keep you looking more Gentleman than Ape, so thought it prudent that we share our Top 10 male grooming products for your Wash Bag (UK) or Dopp Kit (US).
+Our focus is of course to keep you looking more Gentleman than Ape, so thought it prudent that we share our Top 10 men’s grooming travel products for your Wash Bag (UK) or Dopp Kit (US).

 It was 1919, when German immigrant and leather craftsmen Charles Doppelt unleashed his creation onto the world; a travel friendly toiletry case for men.
 It wasn’t instantly popular, but World War II changed Mr Doppelt’s fortunes, when U.S. GIs where administered with a Dopp Kit – a bag with travel-sized grooming products.
 Today, the basic contents of the kit remains much the same and the Dopp Kit has become a generic byword for grooming essentials of the travelling man.
 Additionally, they’re often gifted to young men turning 18, as a sign of their transition from boyhood to adolescence.